Thomas Jefferson Byrd, known for Spike Lee films, killed

-Responding paramedics pronounced him dead at the scene on the city’s southwest side.
+Responding paramedics pronounced him dead at the scene on the city’s southwest side, where he lived.

 Grant said homicide detectives were working to determine the circumstances surrounding the shooting and declined to provide further details.